Overview

 Our Campus Services team ensure that our campuses are safe places to work and oversee our compliance with health and safety legislation.

-The supply chain to AUB is diverse and we buy a wide range of goods and services to support the effective running of the university e.g. construction and estates services, furniture and stationery, electronics (computers, audio visual etc.), travel services, books and printing, security services, waste and recycling services.
-The goods and services are procured from suppliers across the world and our first tier suppliers range from locally based micro businesses though to large multi-national/global companies.
+The supply chain to AUB is diverse and we buy a wide range of goods and services to support the effective running of the University, e.g. construction and estates services, furniture and stationery, electronics (computers, audiovisual, etc.), travel services, books and printing, security services, waste and recycling services.
+The goods and services are procured from suppliers across the world and our First Tier Suppliers range from locally based micro-businesses through to large multinational/global companies.
 The vast majority of our purchases are from suppliers based within the UK.

-The University continues to hold and apply its Fairtrade.
-Increasing the range of products bearing the Fairtrade Mark that are sold by the University ensures that the relevant parts of its supply chain are more likely to meet Fairtrade standards that protect workers' rights and guarantee payment of a minimum price.
+The University continues to hold and apply its Fairtrade Kitemark.
+Increasing the range of products bearing the Fairtrade Kitemark that are sold by the University ensures that the relevant parts of its supply chain are more likely to meet Fairtrade standards that protect workers' rights and guarantee payment of a minimum price.

 AUB chooses its business partners, suppliers and contractors with great care and there are already systems in place to:

-The University does not tolerate slavery and human trafficking of any kind.
+The University doesn't tolerate slavery and human trafficking of any kind.
 Its tendering and contracting processes ask due diligence questions of suppliers in respect of Ethics and the Modern Slavery Act and our standard terms and conditions have clauses covering modern slavery and human trafficking.
-AUB expects its first Tier Suppliers to ensure their goods, materials and labour related supply chains are fully compliant with the Modern Slavery Act 2015 and that they are transparent, accountable and auditable.
+AUB expects its First Tier Suppliers to ensure their goods, materials and labour related supply chains are fully compliant with the Modern Slavery Act 2015 and that they're transparent, accountable and auditable.

 The AUB already has dedicated officers who are aware of the requirements of the Modern Slavery Act and the principles of human rights within: